AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/RrL7aVr.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click on New and name this policy Account Lockout Policy, this is to ensure that whenever a user fails their log in attempts more then a set number out times their account will be locked out.
+Click on New and name the policy 'Account Lockout Policy.'
+This policy ensures that whenever a user exceeds a set number of failed login attempts, their account will be locked out.
 </p>
 <br />